Anna Nicole Smith: Modeling and endorsements

-Smith started her career as a Playboy magazine centerfold in May 1992 and won the title of 1993 Playmate of the Year.

-Smith secured a contract to replace supermodel Claudia Schiffer in a Guess Jeans advertisement campaign featuring a series of sultry black-and-white photographs.
-During the Guess campaign, she took on the stage name "Anna Nicole".
-Guess photographers noticed Smith bore a striking resemblance to Jayne Mansfield and showcased her in several Mansfield-inspired photo sessions.
-In 1993, she modeled for the Swedish clothing company H&M, which led to her picture being displayed on large billboards in Sweden and Norway.
-Smith was featured on the cover of Marie Claire, shot by Peter Lindbergh in October 1993, and in GQ magazine.
-In 2004 she modelled for Heatherette.

-Endorsements

-In October 2003, she became a spokeswoman for TrimSpa, which allegedly helped her lose a reported 69 lb.
-TrimSpa diet product company and Smith were sued in a class-action lawsuit alleging their marketing of a weight loss pill was false or misleading.
-TrimSpa filed for bankruptcy after Smith's death and was liquidated.
+In October 2003, Smith became the spokeswoman for TrimSpa, a dietary supplement she said helped her lose a reported 69 lb.
+On February 6, 2007, two days before her death, TrimSpa and Smith were sued in a class-action lawsuit alleging their marketing of a weight loss pill was false or misleading.
+TrimSpa filed for bankruptcy after her death and was liquidated.

 In March 2005, at the first MTV Australia Video Music Awards in Sydney's Luna Park, Smith spoofed Janet Jackson's wardrobe malfunction by pulling down her dress to reveal both breasts, each covered with the MTV logo.

+Television and films

+Smith made her film debut in 1994 in the screwball comedy The Hudsucker Proxy, in which she played the minor role of Za-Za.
+She was offered roles in two other major 1994 films: The Mask and Naked Gun 33 1/3: The Final Insult.
+She turned down The Mask and took the role of Tanya Peters in Naked Gun 33 1/3: The Final Insult.
+In 1995, she played the lead role of Vickie Lynn, an ex-CIA agent using the pseudonym Colette Dubois, in the thriller To the Limit.
+The following year, she portrayed Carrie Wink in the direct-to-video film Skyscraper.

+In 2002, Smith became the subject of her own reality sitcom, The Anna Nicole Show.
+The show followed Smith, her personal assistant Kimmie, her personal attorney Howard K. Stern, and her son Daniel Wayne Smith.
+The program ran from August 2002 to October 2004 on the E!
+Network.

+After a nine-year hiatus from film, Smith played a cameo role in the 2005 crime comedy Be Cool.
+Her final film role was the lead of Lucy in the low-budget science fiction comedy film Illegal Aliens, which she filmed alongside her son, Daniel.
+The film was released posthumously in May 2007.

 Personal life

-While working at Jim's Krispy Fried Chicken in Mexia, Smith met Billy Wayne Smith, a cook at the restaurant, and the couple married on April 4, 1985, when he was 16 and she was 17.
+While working at Jim's Krispy Fried Chicken in Mexia, Smith met Billy Wayne Smith, a cook at the restaurant.
+The couple married on April 4, 1985, when he was 16 and she was 17.
 She gave birth to their son, Daniel Wayne Smith, on January 22, 1986.
-Smith and her husband separated the following year and divorced in 1993.
+The couple separated the following year and divorced in 1993.

 While performing at a Houston strip club in October 1991, Smith met 86-year-old petroleum tycoon J. Howard Marshall.
-On June 27, 1994, Smith and Marshall were married in Houston, resulting in speculation that she married him for his money.
-Marshall died on August 4, 1995, in Houston, at the age of 90.
+On June 27, 1994, Smith and Marshall were married in Houston, prompting speculation that she married him for his money.
+Marshall died on August 4, 1995, in Houston, at age 90.